 6) What are the unique benefits of Bay Corporation’s gas fittings?

 We take great care to design, engineer and manufacture all of our gas fittings to exacting tolerances.
 We pay special attention to detail in our craftsmanship and the results produce a superior quality fitting, one that you would be proud to install on your medical gas equipment or at your hospital.

 7) When should a gas connector be replaced?

-All medical gas fittings and connections should meet current standards for proper gas identification and safety.
+and connections should meet current standards for proper gas identification and safety.
 You should never “rig” a system outside the accepted standards.
 All fittings and connections that are improperly used should be replaced immediately.
 All fittings and connections that show all wear and tear should be replaced immediately.
 Please contact us with any questions and/or concerns.